Utah Business and Chancery Court: Developments in establishing the Business and Chancery Court

 Utah's Supreme Court established an Advisory Committee on the Rules of Business and Chancery Procedure, to develop rules of procedure for the Business and Chancery Court.
 A proposed set of Utah Rules of Business and Chancery Court Procedure was publicly posted on April 25, 2024, with a public comment period ending on June 9, 2024.
+A distinct Utah Rules of Business and Chancery Court Procedure became effective as of September 1, 2024.

 On June 28, 2024, the governor's office announced the nominees for a judicial position on the Business and Chancery Court.
+On July 26, 2024, Governor Spencer Cox appointed Judge Rita Cornish as the Business and Chancery Court's first judge.
+At the time, Cox said Cornish's "unique experience in commercial litigation and as a judge on the Second District Court makes her ideally suited for this position”.